robysgit/delos/readme.md

  - run docker agent
  - go to docker folder and run this command `docker-compose up -d`
  - to start the api server run this command `go run main.go`
+ - import postman collection and run the APIs